jrfnl/clearPHP/rules/no-useless-final.md

 	/* other definitions */
 }

-// generate error : PHP Fatal error:  Class foofoo may not inherit from final class (bar)
+// generates error: PHP Fatal error:  Class foofoo may not inherit from final class (bar)

 ```

-It is recommended to avoid using extra final modifier.
+It is recommended to avoid using superfluous final modifiers.

 ## Rule Details